majorro/Majorro.Common/README.md

-# Majorro.Utils
+# Majorro.Common
 Some common things I want to share between projects

-TODO: builds to selfhosted nuget
+TODO: builds to nuget